The Career Development Centre has plenty of resources available to help you figure yourself and your career trajectory out.

 - Write down results to see common threads

-- Start with Career Voyage, which you can use in the Careers Office.
-This is a computer-based tool that can assess your interests and link to suggested job title
+- You may also like to try Pinpoint (see above), a computer-based tool which you can use in the Careers Office that can assess your interests and link to suggested job titles.

 There are many ways of assessing personality.
 The best idea is not to take one as gospel truth, but to try out a few.
 You are looking for common threads.